The names Sierra Sandison and Bethany Townsend might not ring a bell, although you might have seen their pictures on Facebook or other social media.

 The fact that women are beginning to step up and bare all, willing to show who they really are, is something I applaud loudly, and stomp my feet while doing it.
-The media far too much tells society how to behave, what to look like and how to show a front that isn’t really there.
+The media tells society far too much how to behave, what to look like and how to show a front that isn’t really there.
 “No more,” is what women are beginning to say.
-If you check how viral exactly both women’s pictures went, do a simple Google check to find out!
+If you check how viral both women’s pictures went, do a simple Google check to find out!

 Social isolation is a topic I’ve been interested in for a very long time.
 With 15% of the world population having some sort of disability, there is a lot to strive for.

 Isn’t it time people focus on ABILITIES instead of disABILITIES?